thephpleague/uri-parser/README.md

 - **PHP >= 7.1.3** but the latest stable version of PHP is recommended

-While the library no longer requires the `ext/intl` extension, it is strongly advise to install this extension if you are dealing with URIs containing non-ASCII host.
+While the library no longer requires the `ext/intl` extension, it is strongly recommended to install this extension if you are dealing with URIs containing non-ASCII host.
 Without the extension, the parser will throw a `InvalidURI` exception when trying to parse such URI.

 Installation